gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 ********

 The audio module is an interface for constructing custom audio processing modules, such as decoder, encoder, and I2S output.
 It provides a common interface to audio processing algorithms.
+The operation of the module is determined by a set of user provided functions that perform the processing.

 Using this interface, you can open and configure the custom modules, connect to them, and start and stop them.
 You can also send audio data to and from the application.

-The operation of the module is determined by a set of functions that perform the processing.
-Connecting these modules lets you create the following audio system or stream:
+This is an example of how you can connect modules together:

 .. figure:: images/audio_module_stream.svg
    :alt: Audio stream example